department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/qualitative-data-findings.md

 > It always takes a while to get signed in.
 I always have to refresh the page.
 Eventually I will get in but then I can’t tell that I’m in and it hard to navigate.

-## Next steps
+## Recommendations
+We should keep this data in mind as we move forward, and dig deeper if we need to supplement or further validate the other research activities that are part of this initiative.

-Digging further into this qualitative data could elicit more helpful answers to our research questions if we:
+Digging further into this qualitative data could be particularly helpful to supplement user research.

+If and when we do further qualitative analysis, we should:
-- Identify specific flows we want to evaluate
+-  Identify specific flows we want to evaluate (e.g. the top 5 tasks)
 - Cross-reference the flows with analytics, such as bounces, exit rates, or navigation summaries
-- Get more specific with call center data
+- Get more granular with call center data

-Each of these activities would be manual and labor-intensive, and ideally have a dedicated resources with expertise in qualitative data analysis to give us the greatest level of confidence in the results.
+- Plan on spending approximately 1.5 sprints on gathering and analyzing the data
+- Request further support from the Insights team with the analysis, since they’re more well-versed in this data than Auth Experience team members